-To develop, you can impose starting positions on the children: seated, turned around, stretched out...
+You can impose starting positions on the children: seated, turned around, streched out..

+Evolution:

-Evolution: Place the 2 balls in 2 different coloured hoops.
+Place the 2 balls in 2 different coloured hoops.
 At the signal, the coach announces the colour corresponding to the hoop of the first ball to be collected.

 Before shooting the second ball, the pirate must touch the starting block.